The ads above are Google-sponsored.

 SOME 19 inch front cast aluminum snowflake wheels were 'recalled'.
 Not 18 inch front wheels.
 Not 18 inch rear wheels.
 Recall is only for certain Airheads 19 inch front wheels.
 Note that any fiche that says any of these wheels were cast IRON is faulty.

 A good time to do this wheel exchange would have been right away if you were super safety conscious, or at tire replacement time if you were not overly concerned; or, never, if you so-desire, or no product is available, ...or ...you understood the details (such as WHY the recall, and how it might affect you, and have made your own decision about the situation).
 The wheels were recalled due to some hairline cracks appearing in the hub when the wheels were subjected to rather severe use.
 NOTE THAT I HAVE NEVER SEEN A RECALLED WHEEL THAT FAILED.
 OAK TOLD ME HE HAD SEEN ONE, BUT THERE ARE NO SPECIFIC DETAILS, AND I AM SERIOUSLY DISCOUNTING THAT THE WHEEL MIGHT HAVE FAILED FIRST IN AN ACCIDENT.
 I HAVE SEEN A FEW WITH SOME VERY FINE CRACKS AFTER A LOT OF HARD MILES.
-MY LAWYER WOULD PROBABLY TELL ME TO SAY THAT I CANNOT TELL YOU WHAT TO DO, NOR ADVISE YOU, BUT I CAN TELL YOU WHAT I PERSONALLY HAVE DONE .....IF A WHEEL THAT IS COVERED BY THIS RECALL HAD VERY FINE CRACKS, OR NONE, I CONTINUED TO RIDE THE BIKE.
-ONE OF THESE BIKES HAD A RATHER VIGOROUS WEEKEND OF RIDING UP A CREEK FULL OF LARGE STONES...THERE WAS NO...NONE AT ALL...CRACKS PRESENT BEFORE OR AFTER....AND, SAME AFTER SOME SEVERE 'JUMPS'.
+MY LAWYER WOULD PROBABLY TELL ME TO SAY THAT I CANNOT TELL YOU WHAT TO DO, NOR ADVISE YOU.
+I CAN TELL YOU WHAT I PERSONALLY HAVE DONE .....IF A WHEEL THAT IS COVERED BY THIS RECALL HAD VERY FINE CRACKS, OR NONE, I CONTINUED TO RIDE THE BIKE.
+ONE OF MY OWN BIKES HAD A RATHER VIGOROUS WEEKEND OF RIDING UP A CREEK FULL OF LARGE STONES...THERE WAS NO...NONE AT ALL...CRACKS PRESENT BEFORE OR AFTER....AND, SAME AFTER SOME SEVERE 'JUMPS'.

 You could keep your "recalled" wheels & keep an eye on them, if you wished-to.
 Recalled wheels that were replaced under the Recall by dealerships were to be destroyed.
 There are still some wheels around that are part of the Recall, but have not been.
-If you are worried, for whatever reason, I suggest you install a different wheel, but KEEP the original if you can, as some very critical-eyed collectors might pay an increasing amount for the original wheels.
+If you are sufficiently worried, I suggest you install a different wheel, but KEEP the original if you can, as some very critical-eyed collectors might pay an increasing amount for the original wheels.

 The USA Federal Recall is #84V-092